Multilevel Surrogate-based Control Variates: Background

 \subsection{Surrogate-based control variates}

 The efficiency of the CV approach relies on the strong correlation between $Y=f(\vX)$ and the control variates $\vZ$.
 In a multifidelity framework, the control variates correspond to the output of low-fidelity versions of $f$, typically in the form of simulators with simplified physics and/or coarser discretization.
 In many applications, the exact statistical measures $\boldsymbol{\tau}$ of such control variates $\mathbf{Z}$ may not be available.
 One way to circumvent this limitation is to use additional samples to also estimate $\boldsymbol{\tau}$.
 This type of estimators led to an \emph{approximate} CV class of methods~\cite{Gorodetsky2020_GeneralizedApproximateControl, Ng2014_MultifidelityApproachesOptimization, Peherstorfer2016_OptimalModelManagement}, where different model management and sample allocation strategies may be used to find a suitable trade-off between the additional cost of sampling $\vZ$ and the resulting variance reduction.
 Recently, an optimal strategy was proposed~\cite{Schaden2020_MultilevelBestLinear, Schaden2021_AsymptoticAnalysisMultilevel, Schaden2021_thesis} leading to the so-called multilevel best linear unbiased estimator (MLBLUE), as well as a unifying framework for a large class of multilevel and multifidelity estimators.
+However, ACV estimators typically yield lower variance reduction than their exact CV counterparts, as illustrated in \cref{app:cv_vs_acv} on bi-fidelity {(A)CV} estimators of the expectation.